felixganzer/ioBroker.hyperion_ng/README.md

 ### set Grabber Visible

-you can set the video Grabber as the visible priority if you set general.control.setGrabberVisible to true.
-Before you have to set the instance to control under general.control.instance
+you can set the internal or USB video Grabber as the visible priority if you set general.control.setinternalGrabberVisible or setUSBGrabberVisible to true.
+Before you have to set the instance to control under general.control.instance.
+If you changed the standard priorities at hyperion you have to change the values under the adapter config page to have the same values.

 ### clear effects and colors